 Interest expense includes interest from our financing agreements and other long-term indebtedness, including promissory notes to related parties.
-Other expense includes fair value adjustments on our derivative financial instruments and disposal of long-lived assets.
+Other expense includes fair value adjustments on our derivative financial instruments, disposal of long-lived assets, and losses from the extinguishment of previous financing agreements.